 Fire is a natural component of a healthy forest.
 Prescribed burns help reduce the encroachment of competing shrubs and hardwoods in the forest understory and replenish nutrients in the soil.
 Due to the decline of a once vast acreage of Longleaf Pines in North Carolina, the North Carolina Forest Service has made it a priority to aid in its restoration.

 Harris Lake County Park is home to a 60-acre Longleaf Pine forest which was planted in 1997 by a company called “Forestry Management” based out of Rocky Mount.
-On this site there were already a few remaining mature Longleaf Pine trees that gave additional importance to reestablish this abundant tree in NC.
+On this site there were already a few remaining mature Longleaf Pine trees that gave additional importance to reestablish this once abundant tree in NC.

 The staff actively manages this site with annual prescribed burns and savannah mix planting in partnership with Duke Energy Progress.
 Breaks in the burn schedule have only occurred when conditions were not adequate or staff resources were limited.